StealthMoud/UniMeStudentSystemProject/README.md

 ## Database Configuration

 ### MySQL
 The MySQL configuration and credentials (including root passwords) are stored in the `docker-compose.yml` file.
+The default MySQL password is `root_password`.
 Make sure you configure MySQL correctly by following the setup above.

 ### MongoDB
 MongoDB is used for non-relational data storage.
 You’ll need to insert initial data collections manually using the provided files in `/app/databases`.